At Australian Catholic Superannuation & Retirement Fund (the Fund) we understand your privacy is important.

 Information about a member’s potential beneficiaries is only used in the event of their death to facilitate the appropriate distribution of any benefits payable.

-The Trustee uses the health information it holds about a member to enable it to obtain death or disability insurance cover from the Fund’s insurer or to process a member’s death or disability claim.
+The Fund uses the health information it holds about a member to enable it to obtain death or disability insurance cover from the Fund’s insurer or to process a member’s death or disability claim.

 The records are kept both electronically and in hard copy.